A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Best hotels in Saint-Germain-des-Prés

-We must admit that we are not fans of Paris 7, but we like Rue Cler – one of the most famous market streets in Paris –, and the streets around Rue de Bac (Quartier Sèvres-Babylone), full of fashion shops and other beautiful stores.
+I must admit that I am not a fan of Paris 7, but I love Rue Cler – one of the most famous market streets in Paris –, and the streets around Rue de Bac (Quartier Sèvres-Babylone), full of fashion shops and other beautiful stores.

-Come to Paris 7 to see the Eiffel Tower, and other interesting museums like the Rodin Museum, the Orsay Museum, or the Quai Branly Museum.
+Come to Paris 7 to see the Eiffel Tower and other interesting museums, such as the Rodin Museum, the Orsay Museum, and the Quai Branly Museum.

 MAIN SIGHTS: the Eiffel Tower, Les Invalides, and the tomb of Napoleon I.